break-stuff/clarion/docs/README.md

 As your application grows in size and complexity, your code should be able to grow and scale right along with it.
 Having a clean, easy to follow architecture makes this much more manageable (especially in teams).

-I addition to that, the Clarion Style Architecture is designed so your CSS _"cascades"_ and allows you to avoid sprinkling those pesky `!important` attributes throughout your code.
+I addition to that, the [Clarion Style Architecture](/framework/documentation/architecture.html) is designed so your CSS _"cascades"_ and allows you to avoid sprinkling those pesky `!important` attributes throughout your code.
 Well architected CSS allows you code to be predictable so you are never up late at night wondering why your menu isn't lining up.

 ## Use Your Favorite Tools

-Clarion makes it easy to use your favorite tools!
-Write your styles in `SASS`, `SCSS`, or `LESS`.
+Clarion makes it easy to use your [favorite tools](/cli/documentation/new.html)!
+Write your styles in `SASS`, `SCSS`, or `LESS`*.
 Run your projects with your favorite task runners and bundlers like `Grunt`, `Gulp`, `WebPack`, or `Parcel`. the goal is to get you up and running as quickly as possible and help you create amazing things.

+<small><em>*The Style Framework is not currently available for LESS.
+However, the CLI and Style Architecture are fully supported.</em></small>